shawnhhys/INF2214-Assignment-1/README.md

 Sends 5 random events per run.
 Kafka configuration:

-"acks": 1                 # Waits for leader confirmation "client.id": <hostname>   # Identifies the producer client "key.serializer": StringSerializer("utf_8")
+'acks': 1                 # Waits for leader confirmation 'client.id': <hostname>   # Identifies the producer client 'key.serializer': StringSerializer("utf_8")
-"value.serializer": JSONSerializer(...)
+'value.serializer': JSONSerializer(...)

 Each event is delivered to a partition in the demo topic.